πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 Barack Obama β€” President (2011-2017)

 Drew a red line, then erased it.
-Launched the CIA proxy war and the anti-ISIS air campaign.
-Avoided the full-scale intervention hawks demanded but created a half-in, half-out commitment that satisfied no one.
+Launched the CIA proxy war and anti-ISIS campaign.
+Avoided the full-scale intervention hawks demanded but created a half-in commitment that satisfied no one.

 Donald Trump β€” President (2017-2021)

-Struck Assad twice (changed nothing), ended the CIA rebel program, and then betrayed the Kurds by greenlighting Turkey's invasion.
-Simultaneously maintained troops in Syria to "keep the oil" β€” a remarkably honest statement of imperial resource extraction.
+Struck Assad twice (changed nothing).
+Ended the CIA rebel program.
+Betrayed the Kurds by greenlighting Turkey's invasion.
+Simultaneously maintained troops to "keep the oil" β€” a remarkably honest statement of imperial resource extraction.

 General Mazloum Abdi β€” SDF Commander